edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

   end

-Now we are ready to start working with EdgeDB!
+Now we are ready to start working with Gel!
 First, let's initialize a new project for this application.

 .. code-block:: bash